 The Black Lives Matter mob had been spraying the police station with graffiti and throwing rocks and bottles at the policemen and the station.
-They were also mobbing the station, as if they had planned to overrun the police and takeover the station.
-If they had been able to do that, certainly the station would have been ransacked and most likely burned down, like they burned three other major buildings that night in La Mesa and set fire to an annex of the City Hall, but it petered out before the entire City Hall was consumed.
-Furcron says in her livestream that the mob was trying to burn the police station down.
+They were also mobbing the station.
+If they had been able to get control of the station, it would certainly have been ransacked and burned down, like they burned three other, large major commercial buildings that night to the ground.
+The rioters set fire to an annex of the City Hall, but it petered out before the entire City Hall was consumed.
+Furcron says in her livestream that the mob was going to burn the police station down.
 She rushed to the site to join the mob and cheer them on as they tried to burn it down.

 The incident was used by local anarchists to justify the ransacking, vandalizing and torching of downtown La Mesa.